natashabatalha/PandExo/docs/jwstdict.rst

 PandeiaOutTrans
 ~~~~~~~~~~~~~~~

-This is the raw output of Pandeia's simulation of the out of transit
+This is the raw output of Pandeia's out-of-transit simulation.
+For a complete
-observation.
-For a complete breakdown of these outputs go to `STScI's
+breakdown, see `STScI's Pandeia documentation`_.
+Its nested fields are
-Pandeia Documentation`_.
+Pandeia-version and mode dependent.

 - **sub\_reports**
 - **information**